aplatag/project_SL_regression_quality/README.md

 ## Simple linear regression Quality

 ## Database structure
 The first columns of the database correspond to the repetitions performed for variable x.
 Once all repetitions for variable x are completed, the repetitions for variable y are recorded.
+The following image shows an example of how to organize the data before using the "regression_quality" program.
+The database includes three repetitions for variable "x" and four for variable "y."

 <p align="center">